dlosev/saml-proxy/README.md

 5. Configuration must be dynamically updated for the running app after admin changes it;
 6. Save configuration on disk;
 7. Save http sessions on disk
+8. Resolve first run issue.
+When config file is not yet created, but beans can't initialize, because some properties are missing